Op5.22 Wyrick Student Project – Guidelines for Program Operation

 Section V - Wyrick Commission Duties and Responsibilities

-The Chairperson of the Wyrick Commission shall be responsible for the proper functioning of the Commission as outlined in this document, the submission of all Commission reports and the holding of all necessary meetings and hearings of the Commission.
-The Chairperson’s primary responsibility during meetings and hearings of the Commission shall be to moderate the proceedings.
+The Chief Wyrick Commissioner shall be responsible for the proper functioning of the Commission as outlined in this document, the submission of all Commission reports, and the holding of all necessary meetings and hearings of the Commission.
+The Chief Wyrick Commissioner primary responsibility during meetings and hearings of the Commission shall be to moderate the proceedings.

-The Chairperson of the Wyrick Commission shall name a Secretary and Vice Chair from among the student members of the Commission and submit the name of those individuals to the Student Body President.
+The Chief Wyrick Commissioner shall name a Secretary and Vice Chair from among the student members of the Commission and submit the name of those individuals to the Student Body President.

 - Vice-Chairperson's Responsibilities